The Flask Mega-Tutorial Part XI: Facelift

 {% endblock %}

 Isn't this great?
 The import statement near the top works similarly to a Python import on the template side.
-That adds a wtf.quick_form() macro that in a single line of code renders the complete form, including support for display validation errors, and all styled as appropriate for the Bootstrap framework.
+That adds a wtf.quick_form() macro that in a single line of code renders the complete form, including validation errors, and all styled as appropriate for the Bootstrap framework.

 Rendering of Blog Posts